-- 1. Be contracted by the Hawai'i Department of Education or Charter School - 2.
-Professional Fitness clearance - 3.
-Pay fee to practice the profession of teaching b) Complete 30 hours from a State Approved Teacher Education Program in the new field and verify 1 year of experience out of the last 5 in the new field;
+- 1. Be contracted by the Hawai'i Department of Education or Charter School; - 2.
+Professional Fitness clearance; - 3.
+Pay fee to practice the profession of teaching.

 Adding a Field to an Existing Hawai'i License

 - 1. A Hawai'i licensed teacher may add a field to their existing license in five ways: - a) Complete a State Approved Teacher Education Program in the new field;